The Pastor As Worship Leader

 What worked best, and what was least effective?
 What can we do better?
 Did you hear any comments, positive or negative?

-Note: The pastor should praise those who did well.
+The pastor as worship leader those who did well.
 A public compliment before one’s peers carries great weight, and usually ranks higher on the appreciation-scale than a private note.
 However, private handwritten notes are always in order.

 7) Staying within your basic order of worship, some variety is almost always appreciated.